Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Experiments

-One potential question about our MCKD is its ability to generate appropriate features for the missing modalities with the technique in Eq.~\eqref{eq:ftgen}.
-To test that, we show in Figure~\ref{fig:ft_dist} and Figure~\ref{fig:ft_cos}, the L1 distance and Cosine Similarity, respectively, between the generated feature from Eq.~\eqref{eq:ftgen} and the actual feature from the missing T1c modality as training progresses.
-Note that distance decreases and similarity goes up steadily with training iterations, which is critical for the functionality of MCKD.
+\textbf{Examining the Generation of Missing Features.} A potential question regarding MetaKD is its ability to generate suitable features for missing modalities using Eq.~\eqref{eq:ftgen}.
+To evaluate this, we present the L2 distance (Fig.~\ref{fig:ft_dist}) and cosine similarity (Fig.~\ref{fig:ft_cos}) between the generated feature from Eq.~\eqref{eq:ftgen} and the actual feature from the missing 1 to 3 modalities during training.
+Notably, distance decreases and similarity increases steadily, showing MetaKD's effectiveness.